AuzFox/Raylib.nelua/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+If you plan to contribute please make sure you follow the same coding convention to match overall style of this binding (camelCases)

 ## Contributors